robertknight/qt-signal-tools/README.md

 editor.setText("Hello World");
 ```

-Unlike a regular Qt signal-slot connection, when connecting to an arbitrary function, there is
+### safe_bind()

+Compared to using Qt 4's normal signals and slots, a disadvantage of using `bind()` or `function` to
+create a callback object which can be run later is that there is no automatically disconnection
-no automatic disconnection of the signal when the receiver is destroyed.
-As a solution,
+if the object is destroyed.

-the `safe_bind()` function creates a wrapper around an object and a method call.
-When
+As a solution, the `safe_bind()` function creates a wrapper around an object and a method call.
+The
-this wrapper is called, with the same arguments that would be provided to the method,
+wrapper can then be called with the same arguments as the wrapped method.
+When a call happens,
-the real method is called if the object if the object still exists or if the object
+either the wrapped method is called with the provided arguments, or if the object has been destroyed,
-has been destroyed, no method is run and a default-value is returned.
+nothing happens and a default value is returned.

+The wrapper created by `safe_bind()` can be used with `bind()` and `function` and can be used together
+with `QtSignalForwarder` to automatically 'disconnect' if the receiver is destroyed.

 ```cpp
 QScopedPointer<QLabel> label(new QLabel);